If you think making cheese sounds too tricky, paneer is the DIY cheese for you. It really is that easy, and it only calls on two ingredients.

 The basic cheese

 You need only two ingredients for Anand’s simple paneer: milk plus yoghurt or lemon juice.
-The milk is brought to the boil, and then yoghurt or lemon juice is added to create the curds.
+The milk is brought to a boil, and then yoghurt or lemon juice is added to create the curds.
 It’s then strained and pressed to create a block of paneer.
-“You can serve it any way you like but one of my favourites is to marinate it in a delicious sauce of herbs and yoghurt, wrap it in up in foil and cook it on the barbecue until hot and steaming,” says Anand.
+“You can serve it any way you like but one of my favourites is to marinate it in a delicious sauce of herbs and yoghurt, wrap it up in foil and cook it on the barbecue until hot and steaming,” says Anand.
 Her recipe guides you through making paneer and also includes that flavour-packed marinade.